collin1021/collin1021.github.io/_build/02/3/establishing-causality.md

 In the language developed earlier in the section, you can think of the people in the S&V houses as the treatment group, and those in the Lambeth houses at the control group.
-A crucial element in Snow‚Äôs analysis was that the people in the two groups were comparable to each other, apart from the treatment.
+A crucial element in Snowís analysis was that the people in the two groups were comparable to each other, apart from the treatment.

-In order to establish whether it was the water supply that was causing cholera, Snow had to compare two groups that were similar to each other in all but one aspect‚Äìtheir water supply.
+In order to establish whether it was the water supply that was causing cholera, Snow had to compare two groups that were similar to each other in all but one aspectñtheir water supply.
 Only then would he be able to ascribe the differences in their outcomes to the water supply.
 If the two groups had been different in some other way as well, it would have been difficult to point the finger at the water supply as the source of the disease.
 For example, if the treatment group